Xetibo/ReSet-Doc/ui_tests.typ

 - *Conclusion*
 Feedback around navigation and readability was positive, mostly attributed to the currently simple UI.
 It is important to note that readability is already configured by the user or by using system defaults.
-ReSet doesn't overwrite these configurations to keep a consistent look throughout the user's system.
+ReSet does not overwrite these configurations to keep a consistent look throughout the user's system.
 Concerning the layout and design, there will be improvements made by templating common UI building blocks, which will fix the issue of inconsistent design and